Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

             set keybinding
    			Glancing blows (choose as you wish)

--  OpenMW Quest Menu :
-  			set keybinding (since its default binding X conflicts with Audiobook play button you might want to change this)

 -  Gothic Style Knockout :
             if you notice npcs dying instead of getting knocked out when reaching 0 HP just try resetting or disabling and enabling the mod again